Mission Beach San Diego: The Classic California Vacation

 Mission beach is what I would call the epicenter for ocean fun.
 In Mission, you can go from paddleboarding to jet skis and from arcade games to Sea World!
 They have everything you could want for a classic San Deigo vacation spent by the beach.
 So if you're looking for a great area to enjoy some water and sunshine, look no further than Mission Beach.

 This is the part of town where you get to enjoy all of the water activities.
 Whether you like paddleboarding, kayaking, jet skis, or whale watching, this is the area to start from.

 You can also paddle up right next to the backside of Sea World!

 A bit further down the road along the same harbor you'll find the more adventurous ocean equipment.
-While I haven't gone to this place personally, they are San Diego's largest boat rental company, renting out anything from jet skis to fishing boats, and they're called Seaforth Boat Rentals.
+While I haven't gone to this place personally, Seaforth Boat Rentals is San Diego's largest boat rental company, renting out anything from jet skis to fishing boats.

-Next door to them you'll find San Deigo Whale Watch where you can get whale and dolphin sighting all year round!
+Next door to them you'll find San Deigo Whale Watch where you can get whale and dolphin sightings all year round!

 Belmont Park/ Boardwalk

 Belmont Park is an amusement park that sits right on the beach!
 With multiple full-sized rides (including a roller coaster), an arcade with tons of new and old arcade games, and a fried anything food stand, you can't have a bad time there.
 Spend some time checking out the shops, and trying your hand at skeeball I know you'll love it!

 After your fun at Belmont Park, I suggest walking down the boardwalk North towards Pacific Beach.
 Pacific Beach is more of a party area, so if you're looking for giant margaritas and some music to dance to, then that is your area.
 You can read more about Pacific beach or PB right here.